Jericho bus firebombing

 The Jericho bus firebombing was a Palestinian terrorist attack that occurred during the First Intifada outside the West Bank town of Jericho.
 In the attack, a bus was targeted by militants wielding molotov cocktails, and destroyed.
 It resulted in the deaths of 5 Israelis, and the wounding of 5 others.

-Two perpetrators were arrested immediately, and imprisoned by Israel.
+Two assailants were arrested immediately, and imprisoned by Israel.
 They were released after 25 years as part of the renewal of peace negotiations with the Palestinian National Authority.

 Incident

-On October 30, 1988, two Palestinian youths from the same extended family, Mahmud Salim Suliman Abu Khraesh of Jericho and Jum'a Ibrahim Juma Adam of Ramallah, were playing a game of cards at a cafe in Jericho, when one suggested to the other, "Let's throw another molotov cocktail."
+On October 30, 1988, two Palestinian youths from the same extended family, Mahmud Salim Suliman Abu Khraesh of Jericho and Jum'a Ibrahim Juma Adam of Ramallah, were playing a game of cards at a café in Jericho, when one suggested to the other, "Let's throw another molotov cocktail."
 The youths had been jailed previously for attempted firebombing.